Will Smith Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.2 K/9, the seventh-best in MLB.
+- The 9.1 strikeouts per nine innings put together by the Yankees pitching staff ranks ninth in MLB.

-- The Yankees have a 3.64 team ERA that ranks third among all league pitching staffs.
+- The Yankees have a 3.72 team ERA that ranks seventh across all league pitching staffs.

-- The Yankees rank 13th in baseball in home runs allowed (61 total, 1.1 per game).
+- Yankees pitchers combine to surrender 65 total home runs at a clip of 1.1 per game (to rank 15th in the league).

-- The Yankees will look to Severino (0-0) in his third start of the season.
+- Cole (6-0) gets the starting nod for the Yankees in his 13th start of the season.
+He has a 2.93 ERA in 73 2/3 innings pitched, with 79 strikeouts.

 © 2023 Data Skrive.
 All rights reserved.